 Depending on your priorities, direct payment may not be an option.
 A next-best choice is to give to a local organization – state, county or city – whose goals line up with your priorities.
 The closer they are to home, the more likely that you have local knowledge of the effectiveness of their programs, through people you know.

-You should favor tax-exempt organizations, even if you don’t care about a tax deduction: because to obtain tax-exempt status, an organization needs to satisfy many logical-sounding requirements; it also opens itself to public disclosure and criminal prosecution if it cheats.
+You should favor tax-exempt organizations, even if you don’t care about a tax deduction: because to obtain tax-exempt status, an organization needs to satisfy many logical-sounding requirements.
+Also, it opens itself to public disclosure and criminal prosecution if it cheats.

 What about organizations that cannot qualify, or choose not to qualify, for tax-exempt status?
 Are they necessarily evil actors?
+Can you be happy donating to them?

 Not necessarily.
 Donations to police and firefighters’ relief organizations don’t get a tax deduction because such groups provide benefits primarily to their own members rather than to the general public.
 Donations to groups that endorse political positions or candidates such as the League of Women Voters are similarly not tax deductible.
 (However, LWV has gathered its non-political activities into an Education Fund that is an approved tax-exempt charity.)
 Thus the lack of tax-exempt status should not automatically disqualify a charity from consideration, if you know that their work supports your personal values.